aws-observability/application-signals-demo/README.md

 - **Primary Agent**: A general pet clinic assistant that handles appointment scheduling, clinic information, and emergency contacts.
 Any nutrition related queries will be delegated to the Nutrition Agent.
 - **Nutrition Agent**: A specialized agent focused on pet nutrition, diet recommendations, and feeding guidelines
-- **Traffic Generator**: A Lambda function scheduled via AWS EventBridge that sends queries to the Primary Agent every 2 minutes.
+- **Traffic Generator**: A Lambda function scheduled via AWS EventBridge that sends queries to the Primary Agent every 1 minute.

 **Prerequisites:**
 - AWS CLI 2.x configured with appropriate permissions